Why we produce medicines information

 We asked where and how they got information about their children’s medicines, how satisfied they were with the advice, and what further information would be helpful.

-Starting to write the leaflets
+Starting to write the medicines information

 Following our research, we saw that a national resource for parents and carers was needed.
 The national children’s charity, WellChild, joined RCPCH and NPPG in a partnership programme and we agreed to pilot the production of 25 individual leaflets on medicines used for epilepsy and pain management.